monia9527/shop/README.md

 ## Shop | E-Commerce Website

-Welcome to **Shop**, a modern and minimalistic e-commerce website built with **React, TailwindCSS, and Framer Motion**.
-This project demonstrates a clean UI, smooth animations, and an interactive shopping experience.
+Welcome to **Shop**, a modern and minimalistic e-commerce website built with **React, TailwindCSS**.
+This project demonstrates a clean UI, smooth animations.

 ##  Screenshot
 Here’s a preview of the project: